visual-essays/essays/docs/README.md

 The `.ve-image` tag is the most commonly used essay tag.
 The tag creates an IIIF image viewer that is able to display one or more images.

 ### .ve-image Attributes

-Boolean attributes may be specified with the attribute name only or as a key-value attribute with a _true_ or _false_ value.
-When the attribute is present without the value the attribute value resolves to _true_, otherwise it is assumed to be _false_.

 - `alt` (_text string_):  The text to use in the _alt_ tag used by screen readers.
 If not provided an _alt_ tag is automatically generated from the manifest label property.\
 - `compare` ("_true_" or "_false_"):  The _compare_ attribute is used in multi-image mode to compare 2 or 3 images.
 When not combined with either the _curtain_ or _sync_ attribute the default compare mode is invoked.
 In the default mode comparisons are limited to 2 images.
 2 or 3 images may be compared when _curtain_ or _sync_ attributes are included.
 In the default mode the 2 images are stacked (one is overlaid on the other) and a slider is used to show or hide portions of the bottom image.
 The compared images cannot be zoomed or panned but one or both may  be cropped to align the images for comparison.